SAP/cloud-sdk/docs/js/guides/tutorial-overview-sdk-js.md

 Tutorials can also be bundled into groups and missions.
 A group is a series of individual tutorials.
 A mission consists of groups and/or individual tutorials.
-In this way, you can carry out more extensive and meaningful learning experience.
+In this way, you can carry out a more extensive and meaningful learning experience.
 We recommend [creating an account](https://developers.sap.com/bin/fiji/es/login.sapdxdevs.html) to keep track of your progress.

 ### Groups